SteveGeyer/Doris/README.md

 # Software

-The V2 software can be found [here](https://github.com/SteveGeyer/Doris/blob/master/sketches/v2/balance/balance.ino) in the [sketches](https://github.com/SteveGeyer/Doris/tree/master/sketches) directory.
+The software driving Doris can be found in the [sketches](https://github.com/SteveGeyer/Doris/tree/master/sketches) directory.

-The V3 software will be uploaded after it has been fully debugged working on the V3 PC board.

 # License